Evaluation Results

 Bases: Results

-Stores results related to gradient evaluations.
+Store results related to gradient evaluations.

-class extends the base
+The GradientResults class extends the base

-class to store data specific to gradient
+Results class to store data specific to gradient

 evaluations.
 This includes: